mareugeniam/reactnd-project-myreads-starter/README.md

     ├── App.css # Styles for the app.
     ├── App.js # This is the root of the app.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
+    ├── Book.js # Class that contains a book structure.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for the app.
     │   ├── add.svg